Civic Center, Hall of Justice, Room 113

 over the age of 18 must serve the papers on the other party.
 The Sheriff's Office will attempt to serve the papers

-At the time you submit your application for a temporary restraining order, you must fill out a confidential Law
+At the time your application for a temporary restraining order is submitted, you must fill out a confidential Law

 Enforcement Supplemental Information form.
 This form requests descriptive information, including birth date, home

-and work addresses and telephone numbers, and the driver's license number of the person you seek to have restrained.
+and work addresses and telephone numbers, and the driver's license number of the person to be restrained.

 is to make sure that your restraining order can be enforced and that it can be entered into a Statewide Protective